 Towering above the crashing turquoise waves stands the moai, Rapa Nui’s mysterious megalithic statues.
 Although they provide little insight as to the prehistoric community that lived on this Chilean island, which is otherwise known as Easter Island, these figures are shrouded by theories as to how the once-thriving Polynesian settlement began to dwindle and are some of the most interesting historical artefacts that people can visit in the world.

 “I would definitely recommend people to visit Easter Island”, shares Keith from the luxury travel blog, Velvet Escape.
 “It's one of the most isolated places in the world and has an extraordinary history made famous by the Easter Island statues.
-Its isolation, the mysterious history of the moai, and the stark volcanic landscapes mixed with green, rolling hills make Easter Island a fascinating destination that should be on anyone's bucket list and, if you visit, make sure to drop in at the tourist office in Hanga Roa with your passport to get a special Easter Island stamp.
+Its isolation, the mysterious history of the moai, and the stark volcanic landscapes mixed with green, rolling hills make Easter Island a fascinating destination that should be on anyone's travel bucket list and, if you visit, make sure to drop in at the tourist office in Hanga Roa with your passport to get a special Easter Island stamp.
 It's the coolest souvenir and perhaps most unique stamp you'll ever get in your passport.”

 Marcus Edensky, who owns Easter Island Travel, a local agency that provides regular tours across the island agrees that its mystical charm makes it a worthwhile visit.
 “Easter Island is so small, less than 15 miles at its widest point, but still, so many incredible events have happened here.
 The stories sound like fairy tales, but they are actually true, evidenced by all of the archaeological remains left by the ancient civilizations throughout the different time periods.”